scriptrdotio/howto/tutorials/endtoendapp1/README.md

 - In the BOX PROPERTIES tab, replace the value of the **Box Label** field with an appropriate title (e.g. "Speed")

 ![create_dashboard](./dashboard_6.png)

+Click "Save" to save you changes.

+Proceed similarly for the